TritonDataCenter/node-consulite/README.md

 This function returns a `Promise` if no `callback` is provided.

+### getServiceHosts(name [, callback])

+Get an array of all service instances from cache or from consul.

+* `name`: the service name registered with consul.
+If no services are found then an error will be returned to the callback.

+* `callback`: function with the signature `(err, hosts)` where `hosts` is an array of objects with the following properties:
+  - `address`: the host address where the service is located
+  - `port`: the port that the service is exposed on

+This function returns a `Promise` if no `callback` is provided.

 ### getCachedService(name)

 Get the next service from the cache if it exists, otherwise return null;

+### getCachedServiceHosts(name)

+Get an array of all service instances from the cache if it exists, otherwise null.

 ### refreshService(name [, callback])